 Bryn Benford, Lone Star College - University Park Campus

 We are working to support the academic success of all students by using best practices in the classroom including aligned classroom activities, labs, and assessments.
 We want to improve the participation and success of our minorities that are currently under represented and under performing.

 Progress to Date

-Kristie is the Secretary of The International Association for Geoscience Diversity (the IAGD) and a 2014 recipient of Lone Star College's Teaching Excellence Award.
+Kristie is the faculty lead for geology and a 2014 and 2018 recipient of Lone Star College's Teaching Excellence Award.
 In addition to teaching geology, Kristie is also a taekwondo master instructor.
 Teaching taekwondo often gives her ideas about how to present information or draw in her geology students.